Business Customs

 Laos operates on a 230V/50Hz standard.
 Lao telecommunications infrastructure is developing quickly.
 Internet access and Wi-Fi are readily available in large population centers.
 Mobile phones are ubiquitous.
 There are five authorized enterprises providing fixed and mobile telecommunications services in Lao PDR, and a sixth which holds a mobile license but currently only offers internet access.
 All of them have some share of government ownership:

-Laos has three international airports with routes continuing to be added following the reopening of international borders on May 7, 2022:
+Laos has four international airports with routes continuing to be added following the reopening of international borders:

-1. Wattay International Airport in Vientiane has flights available to Siem Reap, Phnom Penh, Chengdu, Chongqing, Guangzhou, Kunming, Novosibirsk, Vladivostok, Singapore, Incheon, Busan, Bangkok, Chiangmai, Hanoi, and Ho Chi Minh on Lao Airlines, Ankor Air, Vietnam Airline, China Eastern Airline, Sichuan Airline, Lucky Air, Ural Airline, Scoot Airline, Jeju Airline, Air Busan, Thai Air Asia, and Thai Airways.
-Flights to Kuala Lumpur will begin in 2024.
+- Wattay International Airport in Vientiane has flights available to Siem Reap, Phnom Penh, Chengdu, Chongqing, Guangzhou, Kunming, Novosibirsk, Vladivostok, Singapore, Incheon, Busan, Bangkok, Chiangmai, Hanoi, and Ho Chi Minh on Lao Airlines.
+The airline is expanding its fleet and network, including new routes to China and within the ASEAN region, and incorporated new aircraft such as the COMAC C909 on March 30, 2025.
+Ankor Air, Vietnam Airline, China Eastern Airline, Sichuan Airline, Lucky Air, Ural Airline, Scoot Airline, Jeju Airline, Air Busan, Thai Air Asia, and Thai Airways operate flights from the airport.

-In addition, there are several provincial airports, used only for domestic flights within the Lao PDR.
-Since 2017, state carrier Lao Airlines operates four Airbus A320, three ATR 72-600, and four ATR 7-500, and is expanding direct service throughout the region.
+In addition, there are several provincial airports used only for domestic flights within the Lao PDR.
 Lao Airlines and Lao Skyway offer flights from Vientiane to most of the provincial capitals.

 Lao is the national language, though many other languages are spoken by the ethnic groups that make up the Lao population.
 Due to the similarity of the Lao and Thai languages, many Lao speak and understand Thai.
 Some Lao residing in Vientiane and the larger provincial capitals speak basic English, although the overall percentage of the population that speaks English is low.